 Your CO2 Emissions Rates

-The calculations above assume that 66% of the plug-in hybrid electric vehicle's operation is powered by electricity and the rest is powered from gasoline.
-In the future, you will be able to customize these estimates based on your driving habits.
+These estimates assume that 66% of the vehicle's operation is powered by electricity and the rest is powered by gasoline.
+This assumption is based on the vehicle's design and average driving habits.
+In the future, you will be able to personalize these estimates based on your own driving habits.

 Learn more about these calculations.